Last verified: Sunday, 24. September 2023 at 07:48 AM

 These are the main product categories of imports and exports to and from Cook Islands.

-Cook Islands is currently rated at 4,5 out of a possible 5.0.
-Collected from 2 official sources.
-Please reconsider your need to travel to Cook Islands.
+Cook Islands is currently rated at 5,0 out of a possible 5.0.
+Collected from 1 official sources.
+It is not safe to travel Cook Islands.

 There are currently no officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in Cook Islands.
 As reported by the European Centre for Disease Prevention and Control this morning (~8:30am CET).
 There are currently no officially reported deaths related to this disease in Cook Islands.